MoblessingM/MoblessingM/README.md

 - 👋 Hi, I’m @MoblessingM
 - 👀 I’m interested in ...NLP, Machine Learning, Machine Translation
-- 🌱 Recentky graduated in ...
+- 🌱 Recently graduated in ...
 Computational Linguistics (Masters)
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...